 - Human Resource Management

 Directors are generally elected to a five-year term.
-The annual time commitment is about 40-45 days, including travel, education/training, and preparation time.
-The meetings are generally held in Santa Rosa, CA, but may also be held in other cities as approved by the Board of Directors.
+The annual time commitment is approximately 40-45 days, including travel, education/training, and preparation time.
+The meetings are generally held in Santa Rosa, CA, but may also be held in other locations as approved by the Board of Directors.
 The Board conducts 4 quarterly meetings per year and one planning meeting.
 The meetings are typically two-three days in length plus travel time.
 Ongoing leadership training is incorporated into the regular Board meetings, but additional hours of external training are expected.
-In addition, each board member is assigned to at least one of the following Board Committees, which meet in tandem with the full Board meetings:
+In addition, each Director is assigned to at least one of the following Board Committees, which meet in tandem with the full Board meetings:

 - Corporate Governance